- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 The trick is making sure end-to-end ownership doesn’t result in siloed teams.
 According to Lawson, leaders at Twilio strive to “poke holes” through the organization in order to increase visibility across teams.
 “For example, we’ll have developers sit in on sales calls,” he explains.
 “Or they’ll periodically handle support tickets for their product.”

-Delegate decisions to the lowest level possible
+Delegate decision-making to the lowest level possible

-Authority over everyday decisions about how to achieve an outcome should sit with the people closest to the work.
+Authority over everyday judgment calls about how to achieve an outcome should sit with the people closest to the work.
 This usually means individual contributors and team leads.
 Not only does this authority let them move faster and adapt quickly to change, but it’s also a key component of intrinsic motivation – that fire in the belly rooted in a combination of autonomy, mastery of one’s craft, and a sense of purpose.

 However, when the deciders and the implementers sit too far apart on the org chart, bad things can happen.
 The emergency response to the meltdown at Chernobyl, for example, was throttled by a culture that required decisions to be escalated so far up the chain they were made by bureaucrats who knew next to nothing about nuclear engineering.
 People died as a result.